1. They'll push you to stay on track

 4. They'll help you get through tough times

-Your Wellness Workshop is likely a good source of inspiration and motivation.
+Your WW Workshop is likely a good source of inspiration and motivation.
 And it’s no wonder!
 It’s thought that support groups can improve your quality of life, and participation in one has been demonstrated to be effective even in patients with certain types of cancer.
 It could be because you can share your experiences, and get tips from others who have gone through the same thing.

-RELATED: Find your local Wellness Workshop
+RELATED: Find your local Workshop

 5. They'll help you cope with rejection